 The nLab is a collaborative wiki.
 It grew out of the desire (I, II) to have a place for development (the “Lab” in “Lab”) and indexed archives of the ideas and concepts surrounding the discussions at the The -Category Café.
-These discussions primarily are about mathematics, physics and philosophy from the perspective of category theory and higher category theory (the “” in “Lab” and nPOV).
+These discussions primarily are about mathematics, physics and philosophy from the higher structures point of view of homotopy theory/algebraic topology, homotopy type theory, higher category theory and higher categorical algebra (the “” in “Lab” and “nPOV”).

-The Lab was created in November 2008 using software provided and set up by Jacques Distler.
-The name “Lab” (short for “-Category Lab”, but perhaps less restrictive) was dreamt up by Lisa Raphals (John Baez’s wife).
+The Lab was created in November 2008 by Urs Schreiber, using software provided and set up by Jacques Distler.
+The name “Lab” (short for “-Category Lab”, but perhaps less restrictive) was dreamt up by Lisa Raphals (John Baez‘s wife).

 The most apt analogy for the Lab is of a group lab book.
 A lab book for a research scientist is a place where they write down anything that they consider relevant for their work; a group lab book is one that several researchers with common interests use.
 The material recorded in a lab book can include: